How exactly does a passenger get on the wrong flight?

 Rodger said those scanners flash red in several situations -- if there's a wrong ticket or if the passenger is in an exit row.
 It's possible that a rushed agent might not notice and wave someone onto the wrong flight, he said.

-Kelly said that the All Nippon Flight mix-up was "not really that uncommon."
+Kelly said that the All Nippon flight mix-up was "not really that uncommon."

 "I'm sure All Nippon will be extra careful looking at boarding passes going forward," he said.